On This Page

 Conclusion

 We hope that when you’re with your therapist, you feel warm and safe.
-We hope therapy has shown you what it’s like to be cared for by a generous and spirited person who gets you.
-Ideally, your relationship with your therapist lives up to what we all hope and dream therapy can be.
+We hope you feel like they get you and like they care.
+Ideally, your relationship with them lives up to everything you’ve hoped and dreamed therapy can be.

 Stephanie Hairston